openconfig/public/doc/controller-card_poweroff.md

    a.
 One of the assumptions is that, the device is in a split-brain situation and would still allow connections for a configuration change.

    b.
-If somehow "9.a" above works, since the controller-card expects itself to be the master, it will not power-down immediately as per Rule#1 above.
+If somehow "9.a" above works, since both the controller-cards expect to be the master, none will power-down immediately as per Rule#1 above.
 Therefore the Chassis would need to be cold booted.

-Now after the system reboots following "b", if we consider that the original problem of broken communication between the controller-cards persists, the configration of `config/power-admin-state=POWER_DISABLED` on one of the controller-cards wouldn't help because of Rule#5 above.
+Now after the system reboots following "9.b", if we consider that the original problem of broken communication between the controller-cards persists, the configration of `config/power-admin-state=POWER_DISABLED` on one of the controller-cards wouldn't help because of Rule#5 above.
 However, it is expected that the implementation has other hardware/software means to gracefully handle the split-brain situation.
 The proposal here to allow for power-disable of a controller-card using configuration has no impact whatsoever on the implementations ability to handle split-brain like conditions.